top of page

 Study the standards!
 The answers are there!

-One reason is that ISO/IEC 27002lays out general good practice guidance rather than prescriptive requirements.
-Certification auditors would therefore have to apply their judgement and discretion when checking conformity with the standard, which is evidently beyond them.
+One reason is that ISO/IEC 27002 lays out general good practices - guidance rather than prescriptive requirements.
+Certification auditors would therefore have to apply their judgement and discretion when checking conformity with the standard, which is evidently beyond some of them.
 In truth, the variation that would arise in practice to reflect each organisation’s specific context and information security needs would detract from the value of a generic certification scheme.
 Context is all-important.

-ISO/IEC 27001 lays out a formal specification for an ISMS, with the emphasis very much on ‘management system’ rather than ‘information security’.
-The management system element of an ISMS is more easily specified in a generic yet formal way than the information security controls, and therefore ISO/IEC 27001 is the standard against which organisations are formally certified.
+ISO/IEC 27001 lays out a formal specification for an Information Security Management System.
+The management system element of an ISMS is more easily specified in a generic yet formal way than the information security controls which differ substantially between organisations and industries and vary over time, and therefore ISO/IEC 27001 is the standard against which organisations are formally certified.

 This does however leave us with a problem: how can organisations place confidence in the actual information security controls of their business partners?
 Their ISO/IEC 27001 certificate only tells us that they have a working and compliant management system, and we assume that therefore they have assessed their information risks, implemented appropriate information security controls, and are proactively managing them ... well in fact that’s quite a lot of assurance when you think about it.
 Business partners can still opt to disclose more information about their actual information security controls, for example by sharing their information security policy manuals or by permitting third parties to audit their information security controls (perhaps using ISO/IEC TS 27008).